-The Office of Labor Relations (OLR) administers Federal prevailing wage requirements in HUD-assisted housing and community development programs through staff in Field Offices.
-OLR is HUD's primary contact with the Department of Labor (DOL) in enforcing labor standards mandated by the Davis-Bacon and Related Acts.
+The Office of Labor Standards and Enforcement (OLSE administers Federal prevailing wage requirements in HUD-assisted housing and community development programs through staff in Field Offices.
+OLSE is HUD's primary contact with the Department of Labor (DOL) in enforcing labor standards mandated by the Davis-Bacon and Related Acts.

 , a welfare-to-work apprenticeship-based jobs program for low-income people.